Mississippi senator, whose runoff opponent is black, jokes about 'public hanging'

 Breaking News Emails

-A video of U.S. Sen. Cindy Hyde-Smith , R-Miss., who faces a runoff against an African-American opponent, joking about attending "a public hanging" went viral Sunday as she insisted there was nothing negative about her remark.
+A video of Sen. Cindy Hyde-Smith, R-Miss., who faces a runoff this month against an African-American Democrat, joking about attending "a public hanging" went viral Sunday as she insisted there was nothing negative about her remark.

 "If he invited me to a public hanging, I'd be on the front row," Hyde-Smith said during a campaign stop in Tupelo, Mississippi.
 The man she was referring to was identified as a local rancher.

-Hyde-Smith's opponent in the runoff is former Secretary of Agriculture Mike Espy.
+The runoff election between Hyde-Smith and former Secretary of Agriculture Mike Espy is Nov.
+27.

-Mississippi has a difficult racial history that includes 581 lynchings between 1882 and 1968, the most of any state in that period, according to the NAACP.
+Mississippi has a difficult racial history that includes 581 lynchings from 1882 to 1968, the most of any state in that period, according to the NAACP.

-Hyde-Smith, who's running to complete the final two years of the Senate term she assumed when she was appointed to replace Thad Cochran in March, disregarded the comment in a statement Sunday night.
+Hyde-Smith, who's running to complete the final two years of the Senate term she was appointed to in March to replace Thad Cochran, dismissed the remark in a statement Sunday night.

 "In a comment on Nov.
 2, I referred to accepting an invitation to a speaking engagement," Hyde-Smith said.
 "In referencing the one who invited me, I used an exaggerated expression of regard, and any attempt to turn this into a negative connotation is ridiculous."